keketso-prog/keketso-prog/README.md

 ### AWS re/Start Journey

 I recently completed the AWS re/Start program, an intensive training experience that equipped me with foundational cloud computing skills.
-Through this program.
 I joined the AWS re/Start program to gain hands-on cloud computing skills and launch a career in the rapidly growing tech industry

-I gained:
+Through this program i gained:

 - Practical knowledge of core AWS services and their real-world applications
 - Understanding of cloud security, cost management, and operational best practices